arplaboratory/VG-SSL/README.md

 # VG-SSL

-This is the official repository for VG-SSL: Benchmarking Self-supervised Representation Learning Approaches for Visual Geo-localization.
+Welcome to the official repository for VG-SSL, a benchmarking tool for self-supervised representation learning in the context of visual geo-localization.
+VG-SSL is designed to facilitate research and development in geo-localization by providing a robust framework for evaluating self-supervised learning approaches.

+## Prerequisites

+Before you begin, ensure you have Anaconda installed on your system as it is required for setting up the environment.

 ## Environment setup
+To set up your environment for running VG-SSL, follow these steps:

+Install Anaconda, if not already installed.

-The repo requires Anaconda to install the running environment.
-After installing Anaconda, run the following command to install environment:
+Use the following command to create and activate the VG-SSL environment:
 ```
 conda env create -f env.yml
 ```

 ## Datasets
-We are using four public datasets: Pitts30k, MSLS, tokyo 24/7, and Nordland.
-Please refer to https://github.com/gmberton/VPR-datasets-downloader to download and prepare the dataset.
-For MSLS, we use the raw format of the dataset so that we can use the official API to evaluate the performance.
+VG-SSL utilizes four public datasets: Pitts30k, MSLS, Tokyo 24/7, and Nordland.
+Each dataset offers unique challenges and scenarios for visual geo-localization.

+**Download and Preparation**: Follow the instructions at VPR datasets downloader to download and prepare these datasets.
+Note that for MSLS, we use the raw format to leverage the official API for performance evaluation.

-The datasets should be organized like this:
+**Directory Structure**: Organize the datasets in your local environment as follows:
 ```
 VG_SSL/datasets
 ├── tokyo247